Snigdah/gateway-rate-limiter/README.md

 ---

 ## 🧠 Overview
 Client-specific rate limit rules are defined per `clientId` and per endpoint.
-The **License Service** (Admin) is the authoritative configuration writer — it persists config to the database and publishes change events to **Kafka**.
-Gateways consume those events and update their local cache and **Bucket4j** buckets accordingly.
+The **License Service** saves configuration data to the database and **publishes update events to Kafka** whenever limits or endpoints change.
+All **API Gateways** consume these Kafka events to automatically refresh their in-memory cache and update Bucket4j configurations without restart.
+The **Redis** backend stores the distributed Bucket4j token states, ensuring consistent rate limiting across multiple gateway instances in a clustered environment.

 ---